+Subd.
+2. Zoological Garden.
 The board shall acquire, construct, equip, operate and maintain the Minnesota Zoological Garden at a site in Dakota County legally described in Laws 1975, chapter 382, section 12.
-The zoological garden shall consist of adequate facilities and structures for the collection, habitation, preservation, care, exhibition, examination or study of wild and domestic animals, including, but not limited to mammals, birds, fish, amphibians, reptiles, crustaceans and mollusks.
-The board may provide such lands, buildings and equipment as it deems necessary for parking, transportation, entertainment, education, or instruction of the public in connection with such zoological garden.
-The zoological garden is an official pollinator bank for the state of Minnesota.
-For purposes of this subdivision, "pollinator bank" means a program to avert the extinction of pollinator species by cultivating insurance breeding populations.
+The Zoological Garden shall consist of adequate facilities and structures for the collection, habitation, preservation, care, exhibition, examination or study of wild and domestic animals, including, but not limited to mammals, birds, fish, amphibians, reptiles, crustaceans and mollusks.
+The board may provide such lands, buildings and equipment as it deems necessary for parking, transportation, entertainment, education or instruction of the public in connection with such Zoological Garden.

-The board may conduct research studies and programs, collect and analyze data and prepare reports, maps, charts and other information relating to the zoological garden or any wild or domestic animals or may contract for any of such services without complying with chapter 16C.
+Subd.
+3. Research.
+The board may conduct research studies and programs, collect and analyze data and prepare reports, maps, charts and other information relating to the Zoological Garden or any wild or domestic animals or may contract for any of such services without complying with chapter 16C.

-(a) The board shall appoint an administrator who shall serve as the executive secretary and principal administrative officer of the board and, subject to its approval, shall operate the Minnesota Zoological Garden and enforce all rules and policy decisions of the board.
+Subd.
+5a.
+Employees. (a) The board shall appoint an administrator who shall serve as the executive secretary and principal administrative officer of the board and, subject to its approval, shall operate the Minnesota Zoological Garden and enforce all rules and policy decisions of the board.
 The administrator must be chosen solely on the basis of training, experience, and other qualifications appropriate to the field of zoo management and development.
-The board shall set the salary of the administrator; however, any amount exceeding 95 percent of the salary of the governor must consist of nonstate funds.
+The board shall set the salary of the administrator.
+The salary of the administrator may not exceed 130 percent of the salary of the governor; however, any amount exceeding 95 percent of the salary of the governor must consist of nonstate funds.
 The administrator shall perform duties assigned by the board and serves in the unclassified service at the pleasure of the board.
 The administrator, with the participation of the board, shall appoint a development director in the unclassified service or contract with a development consultant to establish mechanisms to foster community participation in and community support for the Minnesota Zoological Garden.
 The board may employ other necessary professional, technical, and clerical personnel.
-Employees of the zoological garden are eligible for salary supplement in the same manner as employees of other state agencies.
-The commissioner of management and budget shall determine the amount of salary supplement based on available funds.
+Employees of the Zoological Garden are eligible for salary supplement in the same manner as employees of other state agencies.
+The commissioner of finance shall determine the amount of salary supplement based on available funds.

 The zoo may not contract for entertainment during the period of the Minnesota State Fair that would directly compete with entertainment at the Minnesota State Fair.

+Subd.
+7. Rules.
 The board may enact rules governing the efficient protection of the Minnesota Zoological Garden and the related facilities and the conduct of persons entering therein.
 Notwithstanding subdivision 5b, rules shall become effective in the manner provided by law for the promulgation of rules by state departments and agencies.
 The violation of a rule promulgated by the board under this section is a petty misdemeanor.
-The board may specify that violation of a designated rule shall be sufficient cause for ejection from the grounds of the zoological garden.
+The board may specify that violation of a designated rule shall be sufficient cause for ejection from the grounds of the Zoological Garden.

-The board shall have all powers necessary or convenient to discharge the duties imposed upon it by law, and to operate the zoological garden in the manner which will best serve the public.
+Subd.
+11. Operation.
+The board shall have all powers necessary or convenient to discharge the duties imposed upon it by law, and to operate the Zoological Garden in the manner which will best serve the public.

-The board shall report to the legislature by September 15 of each year on the activities of the board and the operation of the zoological garden.
+Subd.
+12. Report.
+The board shall report to the legislature by September 15 of each year on the activities of the board and the operation of the Zoological Garden.
 The report must summarize the activities of the board and the Minnesota Zoological Garden over the preceding fiscal year ending June 30.
 The report must be submitted together with the financial report required by subdivision 5c.

-The board may provide for promotional and advertising programs which may be developed and implemented either by zoological garden personnel or by contract with outside personnel and which shall be paid for out of funds other than bond revenues.
+Subd.
+15. Advertising.
+The board may provide for promotional and advertising programs which may be developed and implemented either by Zoological Garden personnel or by contract with outside personnel and which shall be paid for out of funds other than bond revenues.